By Guest Blogger Amy Whitlark

 Did he just say drive?
 Does he know where Colorado, Wyoming and Montana are?
 While I’m almost certain they’re on another continent, a quick Google search revealed they are a 30+ hour drive.
 Thirty hours, people!

-Well, I’m here to tell you we drove 5,800 miles in 29 days, visited 14 states and 12 national parks or monuments, while pulling our new-to-us pop-up camper (yes, we took the RV plunge).
+Well, I’m here to tell you we drove our camper 5,800 miles in 29 days, visited 14 states and 12 national parks or monuments, while pulling our new-to-us pop-up camper (yes, we took the RV plunge).
 I learned a thing or two along the way, and thought I’d share a few tips if your family is looking to take the cross country camping plunge.

 I want to paint an honest picture.
 Traveling with young kids while pulling a pop-up camper is 90 percent awesome, 10 percent hassle and 100 percent worth it!
 The hassle involved the extra axle.
 While allowing for a much more affordable and memorable trip than hotels, it doesn’t come carefree.
 Setting up camp was cumbersome before we mastered our routine.
 Additionally, being pop-up rookies, we blew a tire the second day out.
 Having never towed an RV, we didn’t realize a safe driving speed on our camper tires was 65 miles per hour.
 We learned the hard way.
 Don’t be us.